RadialDevGroup/ombudsman/ATTENDANCE.md

 Category Two includes time taken for sick, personal or vacation.
 Employees will have a 240 hours (6 weeks) "bank" of Category Two PTO.

-The requirement of 32 client-billable hours and completion of your sprint goals are extremely important.
-When you take PTO, Management and the developer lead on your currently resourced project are responsible for managing resourcing to ensure that project deliverables are met.
-The following are client-billable requirements when taking PTO:

-- 8 or less hours: 32 client-billable hours required
-- 9 hours to 32 hours: Difference between 32 client-billable hours from the
-  the total hours taken minus 8
-  - Example: If you have taken 12 hours (1 1/2 days), you are required to bill 28 hours.
-    `32 - (12-8) = 28`

 **Retrospective Consideration**
 To account for the weekly company-wide retrospective meeting, the retrospective meeting time will be subtracted from the required billable hours, as meeting time may vary.

-Policy states that hack time is only available after you have met your 32 client-billable hours, sprint goals and any needed internal time.
-Therefore, when taking PTO, please be aware that your available hack time may be negatively affected by PTO time.
-- Example: If you have taken 16 hours (2 days) PTO in a work week, then you are required to work 24 billable hours (3 days) and are not eligible for hack time that week.

-The 240 hours (6 weeks) of Category Two PTO will reset at the beginning of each year.

 For new hires, the following is the available Category Two PTO for the first year of employment: